-If the complaint is:

-- jointly about the Chair and Vice Chair or

-- the entire governing body or

-- the majority of the governing body

-Stage 2 will be escalated to the CEO of the Trust.
+If the complaint is about more than one governor (this may include the Chair or Vice Chair or not), Stage 2 will be escalated to the CEO of the Trust.

 Stage 3 - Panel meeting

 If the complainant is dissatisfied with the outcome at Stage 2 and wishes to take the matter further, they can escalate the complaint to Stage 3 - a panel meeting consisting of at least three people who were not directly involved in the matters detailed in the complaint with one panel member who is independent of the management and running of the school.
 This is the final stage of the complaint's procedure.